foundryservices/flow-dps/README.md

 ### Scripts

-`scripts/` folder contains examples how to run DPS for given network, prepare and download the appropriate data
+`scripts/` folder contains examples how to run dockerized DPS for given network, prepare and download appropriate data.

 ### APIs